damoeb/rss-proxy/README.md

 [![Build Status](https://app.travis-ci.com/damoeb/rss-proxy.svg?branch=master)](https://app.travis-ci.com/damoeb/rss-proxy)

-RSS-proxy 2+ allows you to do create an ATOM or JSON feed of almost static/dynamic websites or feeds, purely by analyzing just the HTML structure.
-Try the [live demo](https://rssproxy.migor.org/).
+RSS-proxy 2+ allows you to do create an ATOM or JSON feed of almost static/dynamic websites or feeds (web to feed), just by analyzing just the HTML structure.
+Try the [live rss-proxy](https://rssproxy.migor.org/).
 The server is completely stateless - it does not store anything - everything is part of the url.

 It is a UI for [richRSS](https://github.com/damoeb/rich-rss) middleware with the no-database profile.